-Together with Professor Richard Sowers, Professor Daniel Work, the Department of Mathematics, and the Illinois Geometry Lab, the research group has created an image recognition algorithm that can identify objects surrounding a car.
+Together with Professor Richard Sowers, Professor Daniel Work, the department of Mathematics, and the Illinois Geometry Lab, the research group has created an image recognition algorithm that can identify objects surrounding a car.

-They recorded a video through an on-board camera on a car, and collected information using the car’s built-in computer.
+They recorded a video through an on-board camera on a car and collected information using the car’s built-in computer.

-Later, they processed the video through the image recognition algorithm, which identified the objects seen in the video – people, other cars, buildings, traffic lights and more.
+Later, they processed the video through the image recognition algorithm, which identified the objects seen in the video: people, other cars, buildings, traffic lights, and more.

 The group wanted to make use of this kind of data to help autonomous driving systems make better decisions.

 “Our vision for the future was that it would take about 30 to 50 years for a majority of cars to become autonomous, if at all.
-But in between, we have the gap where a few of the cars are autonomous and a few are not,” Narayanan said.
+But in between, we have the gap where a few of the cars are autonomous and a few are not,” Narayanan says.
 “So what we need at that time is for cars to talk to each other.”

 Their goal became to build a system that can connect cars to each other and to the surrounding infrastructure.